wesleycamargo/azure-docs.pt-br/articles/data-lake-store/data-lake-store-security-overview.md

 <properties
-   pageTitle="Visão geral da segurança no Repositório Data Lake | Microsoft Azure" description="Entender como o Azure Data Lake Store é um repositório de big data seguro" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Overview of security in Data Lake Store | Microsoft Azure" description="Understand how Azure Data Lake Store is a more secure big data store" services="data-lake-store" documentationCenter="" authors="nitinme"